Bake or Break

 If you’re a regular BoB visitor, you know that I usually suggest baking with unsalted butter.
 These shortbread cookies are one of my few exceptions.
 With so few ingredients, I find that the flavor is better when using salted butter versus using unsalted butter and adding salt.

-shortbread cookies arranged on three white plates
+Shortbread cookies arranged on three white plates.

 How to Make 3-Ingredient Shortbread Cookies

-Mix the butter and sugar.
+• Mix the butter and sugar.
 Place them in a large mixing bowl, and use an electric mixer on medium speed to beat until fluffy and lightened in color.

-Add the flour.
+• Add the flour.
 With the mixer on low speed, gradually add the flour.
 Don’t over-mix; mix just until combined.
 The mixture won’t be a completely cohesive dough at this point, and that’s fine.

-Prepare for baking.
-Heat the oven to 350°F. Line baking sheets with parchment paper or silicone liners.
+• Prepare for baking.
+Heat the oven to 350°F, then line your baking sheets with parchment paper or silicone liners.

-overhead view of shortbread cookies cooling on a wire rack
+Overhead view of shortbread cookies cooling on a wire rack.

-Variations
+Recipe Variations

-After mixing the dough, transfer it to a greased 9-inch square baking pan lined with parchment paper so that it overhangs by a couple of inches on two opposite sides.
+• Bar cookies – After mixing the dough, transfer it to a greased 9-inch square baking pan lined with parchment paper, so that it overhangs by a couple of inches on two opposite sides.
 The bars are easier to cut when they’re warm, and the lining makes it easy to remove the bars from the pan.
+Press the dough firmly and evenly into the pan.
+Use a fork, toothpick, or another tool to poke small holes over the surface of the dough.
+Chill for 15 minutes.
+Bake at 325°F for 30 to 35 minutes, or until golden brown around the edges.
+Within a few minutes of removing the pan from the oven, carefully use the parchment paper to lift the bars out of the pan and place them on a cutting board.
+Cut into rectangles or squares.

+• Drop cookies – Just like with the cutout cookies, gather the dough together on a lightly floured surface after mixing to form a cohesive dough.
+Wrap and chill for 1 hour.
 Use a small cookie scoop (I use a #100 or #110 scoop) to portion the cookies.
 Place them on a lined baking sheet, slightly flatten the tops (use a fork to make a simple design), and add sprinkles if you like.
 Chill the shaped cookies for 15 minutes.
+Bake at 325°F for 15 to 18 minutes, or until lightly browned.

 Topping Ideas